codepongo/nbugtrack/README.md

 2. `cd <extracted_folder>`
 3. `python run.py`
 4. The projects page should open in your browser
-5. *NEW* Keyboard shortcuts: try 'n' for new project, 'w' and 'b' for new wiki.
+5. Keyboard shortcuts: try 'n' for new project, 'w' and 'b' for new wiki.

 ## DEPS: ##